DeanZi/ex1_ml/README.md

 # ex1_ml
-### K-Means Image Compression
+### K-Means for Image Compression

-K-Means Image Compression
-This is a Python implementation of K-means image compression algorithm.
-Given an input image and initial clusters (K), the algorithm compresses the image.
+This is a Python implementation of K-means algorithm for image compression.
+Given an input image and initial clusters, the algorithm compresses the image.

 ### Dependencies
 The code depends on the following Python packages: